Astemes/astemes-triarc-framework/docs/35_Logging/logging.md

 # Logging

-Logging is very useful for gaining insight into a running system.
+Logging is very useful for gaining insight into a running system, both during development and when deployed.
 Most modern programming languages provides the scaffolding for writing log information, but LabVIEW does not.
 Triarc provides a powerful and flexible logging mechanism.